Proj-Vanq/unvstats/README.md

 to an existing one.
 Then execute both of the SQL files _structure.sql_ and _data.sql_.

-Now copy all files from the _parser_ directory to a directory on your Tremulous server, for example _/usr/local/games/tremstats/_.
-Then give the mainfile execute rights by typing `chmod a+x tremstats.py`.
+Now copy all files from the _parser_ directory to a directory on your Unvanquished server, for example _/usr/local/games/unvstats/_.
+Then give the mainfile execute rights by typing `chmod a+x unvstats.py`.

 Then copy _config.py.default_ to _config.py_, open _config.py_ in your prefered texteditor and edit the first few lines and enter your MySQL data and location of the _games.log_ and all your custom maps PK3s.
-After this part is done, you may parse your log which was created so far by typing `./tremstats.py`.
+After this part is done, you may parse your log which was created so far by typing `./unvstats.py`.

 You may want to parse your logfile every 12 hours or something like that.
 (as your database gets bigger, calculating stats will take more time, so